Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mild fevers usually go away within 24 to 48 hours.
 Persistent fevers, even mild ones, can make you feel tired.
 In addition, persistent fevers can be a warning sign of an underlying illness.

-Mild fever is a condition in which the body temperature rises above 37 degrees Celsius, but not over 38 degrees Celsius, and lasts for more than 24 hours.
+Mild fever is a condition in which the body temperature rises above 37 degrees Celsius, but not above 38 degrees Celsius, and lasts for more than 24 hours.
 Persistent fever is a condition in which the fever lasts for more than 10 days.
 Therefore, if the fever does not go away after 24 hours, medication is needed, according to The Health Site .

 4 căn bệnh có dấu hiệu sốt dai dẳng không được chủ quan- Ảnh 1.